All links go directly to official Bethune, Colorado government websites.

 Regular MeetingsPublic Sessions

 Law enforcement in Bethune, Kit Carson County is provided by the Kit Carson County Sheriff's Office and municipal police departments in cities like Burlington and Flagler.
 The Burlington Police Department operates within the city limits, focusing on urban policing and community safety.
-These agencies coordinate on major crimes, sharing resources and intelligence to effectively address criminal activity across the county.
-Collaboration between the Sheriff's Office and city police departments ensures comprehensive coverage and rapid response to incidents.
+These agencies work together on major crimes, pooling resources and intelligence to effectively address criminal activity across the county.
+This collaboration ensures coverage and rapid response to incidents throughout the area.

 Jail & Inmate Records

-The Kit Carson County Jail, located in Burlington, serves as the primary detention facility for the county.
-The booking process involves fingerprinting, photographing, and documenting personal information of individuals taken into custody.
+The Kit Carson County Jail, located in Burlington, is the primary detention facility for Kit Carson County.
+When someone is taken into custody, the booking process involves fingerprinting, photographing, and documenting personal information.
 Inmate lookup services are available through the Sheriff's Office, allowing family members and legal representatives to find information about current detainees.
 Visitation rules are specific to the facility, typically requiring appointments and adherence to security protocols.

 Court Records